martyr00/Rust-rocket-mongoDB-token-auth-REST-API-boilerplate/README.md

-# Rust rocket mongoDB token-auth REST API boilerplate
+# Rust Rocket MongoDB token-auth REST API boilerplate

 In this repository, you can find backend Rust rocket mongodb rest-api